Northstar Bermuda FAQs

 It does not matter.
-Almost all Northstar Financial Services (Bermuda) clients are in Latin America or Asia and cases are being filed constantly.
+Almost all Northstar Financial Services (Bermuda) clients are in Latin America or Asia, and cases are being filed constantly.
 Due to COVID, most hearings are being conducted via Zoom.

 No. The lawsuit does not involve Northstar Financial or the liquidators.
 It involves the bank/brokerage firm that made the unsuitable recommendation to invest in an offshore product.
-It involves misrepresentations/omissions and lack of due diligence on the part of the bank/brokerage firm.
+It involves misrepresentations/omissions and a lack of due diligence on the part of the bank/brokerage firm.

-Overseas investors bring assets to the United States seeking a safe haven for the family’s savings.
-The most unsuitable thing an advisor can do is recommend a dodgy offshore investment from Bermuda when viable alternatives were available in the United States.
+Overseas investors bring assets to the United States, seeking a safe haven for the family’s savings.
+The most unsuitable thing an advisor can do is recommend a dodgy offshore investment from Bermuda when viable alternatives are available in the United States.
 You can sue the bank/brokers and wait for the Liquidators or do nothing and wait for the Liquidators.
 In the end, you will get whatever they deem you are owed.
 Be proactive and go after the bank/brokerage firm.